 Any changes you wish to make, including withdrawal from the competition, must be emailed to email@example.com.
 Any changes requested later than 4 weeks before an event may not be accepted.
 Any additions requested later than the on-time deadline (or earlier, if the event is sold out) may not be accepted.

-Due to any circumstances that affect an event which are beyond our control, primarily we will take every action possible to retain the event date, our second action will be to re schedule the event.
-Upon exhausting all efforts to fulfil our obligation to deliver the event, the event would be cancelled.
+Due to any circumstances that affect an event which are beyond our control, primarily we will take every action possible to retain the event date, our second action will be to reschedule the event.
+Upon exhausting all efforts to fulfill our obligation to deliver the event, the event would be cancelled.
 If the event is cancelled, Incredibly Cool Events (ICE) will reimburse entry and tickets fees.
-ICE will not take responsibility for any loss of hotel, travel or any other event related expenses.
+ICE will not take responsibility for any loss of hotel, travel or any other event-related expenses.

 Incredibly Cool Events will not be liable (therefore no refunds will be given) for the delay in delivering or for failure to deliver its obligations if the delay or failure results from any of the following: